George Michael: 2011–2016: Symphonica and final releases

 The Symphonica Tour began at the Prague State Opera House on 22 August 2011.
 In October 2011, Michael was announced as one of the final nominees for the Songwriter's Hall of Fame.
 In November, he had to cancel the remainder of the tour as he became ill with pneumonia in Vienna, Austria, ultimately slipping into a coma.

 In February 2012, two months after leaving hospital, Michael made a surprise appearance at the 2012 Brit Awards at the O_{2} Arena in London, where he received a standing ovation, and presented Adele the award for Best British Album.
 In March, Michael announced that he was healthy and that the Symphonica Tour would resume in autumn.
 The final concert of the tour—which was also the final concert of Michael's life–was performed at London's Earls Court on 17 October 2012.

 Symphonica was released on 17 March 2014, and became Michael's seventh solo No. 1 album in the UK, and ninth overall including his Wham! chart-toppers.
 The album was produced by Phil Ramone and Michael; the album was Ramone's last production credit.
 On 2 November 2016, Michael's management team announced that a second documentary on his life, entitled Freedom, was set to be released in March 2017.
-A month after, English songwriter Naughty Boy confirmed plans to collaborate with Michael, for a new song and album.
+A month later, English songwriter Naughty Boy confirmed plans to collaborate with Michael, for a new song and album.
 Naughty Boy claimed that the song is "amazing but [...] bittersweet".
-On 7 September 2017 (months after Michael's death), the single "Fantasy", featuring Nile Rodgers, was released.